openplayerjs/openplayerjs/docs/usage.md

         autoPlayAdBreaks,
         // If set to `true`, load `ima3_debug.js` file for debugging purposes debug,
+        // If set to `true`, the Ads will preload so other actions can be executed with `adsloaded` event enablePreloading,
         // Language for ads (for more details, check: https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/localization) language,
         // If set to `true`, play infintely an Ad